 Yes, coding bootcamps are ideal options for people without a university degree who want to dive into tech.
 Coding bootcamps teach you only what you need to thrive in a particular tech field.
 You do not need to take general education courses, electives, or anything unrelated to the program in question.
 Bootcamps compare favorably to degrees in that they are more affordable.

 There are bootcamps for software engineering, product management, data science, data analytics, cyber security, web development, and a host of other tech disciplines.
 Some of the best coding bootcamps in the industry are Flatiron School, Thinkful, Nucamp, Le Wagon, Kenzie Academy, and General Assembly.
 Their career services all do wonders for students.
+These bootcamps can even help you land a coding job without a degree.

 How to Get a Job with a GED